ELHARAKA/TrxAutoSweep/README.md

 <h2>Disclaimer</h2>

 <p>Please note that the use of this script is at your own risk.
-Ensure that you have proper authorization and adhere to all legal and regulatory requirements when using it to manage Tron wallets and transfer funds.</p>
+Ensure that you have proper authorization and adhere to all legal and regulatory requirements when using it to manage TRX wallets and transfer funds.</p>

 <h2>Acknowledgments</h2>